FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: China

-China introduced the one-child policy in 1980 but 30 years later it was the blame for an ageing workforce and a gender imbalance, resulting in many more men than women.
+China introduced the one-child policy in 1980 but 30 years later it was blamed for an ageing workforce and a gender imbalance, resulting in many more men than women.
 The year 2013 saw the easing of the policy which allowed married couples to have two children under the condition that one parent must have been an only child.

 4. Man resigns top position